yingkoto/hotel-booking-app/readme.txt

 Google Cloud Run service will be used to run the web application.

 HARDWARE AND TECHNOLOGIES
-Vuetify - frontend
-Vue.js - frontend
+Vue.js + Vuetify - frontend
-Node.js - backend
-Express.js (web application framework for Node.js) - backend
+Node.js + Express.js (web framework for Node.js)- backend
+Vuelidate - Form Validation

 ------------------------------------
 PROJ1 CHANGES